Unboundedness of zero-cycles on higher dimensional Fano manifolds: Unboundedness of zero-cycles on Fano hypersurfaces of dimension

 \subsection{Proof of Theorem \ref{theovrai}}

 We focus in this section on the case of quartic threefolds and prove Theorem \ref{theovrai}.
 The case of quartic or sextic double solids works exactly in the same way, using Remarks \ref{remadouble} and \ref{rema2pourdouble}, \ref{rema3pourdouble} below.
-The case of quartic fourfolds also works well with a small extra work.
+The cases of quartic fourfolds or double covers of $\mathbb{P}^4$ ramified along a sextic or a octic hypersurface also work well with a small extra work needed to establish the analog of Lemma \ref{pro2form}.